Louder Than Love: Release and reception

+Legacy

+"Loud Love" was featured in the 1992 film Wayne's World.

+Pantera recruited Terry Date to produce their 1990 album Cowboys from Hell on the strength of his work on Louder Than Love.
+Date assumed his role as a producer on Pantera's subsequent albums, until 1996's The Great Southern Trendkill.

 Metallica guitarist Kirk Hammett revealed that he was inspired to write the riff to "Enter Sandman" after listening to Louder Than Love.

 Guns N' Roses covered "Big Dumb Sex" on its 1993 album, "The Spaghetti Incident?", as part of a medley with T. Rex's "Buick Mackane".

 The cover artwork of the 2020 single "Deep Set" by Greg Puciato is an homage to Louder Than Love.